-The first meeting of the year will focus on management review of the ISO45001, ISO14001 and ISO50001 standards.
+The first meeting of the year will focus on management review of the BS ISO45001 and ISO14001 standards.
 The following agenda items must be included;

-- The status of actions from previous management reviews; - Changes in: - o External and internal issues that are relevant to the OHSE management system; - o the needs and expectations of interested parties, including compliance obligations; - Lloyd's significant environmental aspects; - Risks and opportunities; - > The extent to which OHSE objectives have been achieved; - > Energy performance and energy performance improvement based on monitoring and measurement results including the EnPI(s); - > Status of relevant action plans to support achievement of objectives. - Information on Lloyd's OHSE performance, including trends in: - o Incidents, nonconformities and corrective actions and continual improvement; - Monitoring and measurement results; - Fulfilment of its compliance obligations; - Audit results; - o Consultation and participation of workers - Risks and opportunities - Adequacy of resources for maintaining effective OHSE performance; - Relevant communication(s) from interested parties (including complaints); - > Opportunities for continual improvement, including those for competence; - Continued suitability of Lloyd's Corporation policies for Occupational health & Safety, Environmental management and Energy Management;
+- > The status of actions from previous management reviews; - > Changes in: - External and internal issues that are relevant to the OHSE management system; - o the needs and expectations of interested parties, including compliance obligations; - Lloyd's significant environmental aspects; - Risks and opportunities; - The extent to which OHSE objectives have been achieved; - > Information on Lloyd's OHSE performance, including trends in: - o Incidents, nonconformities and corrective actions and continual improvement; - o Monitoring and measurement results; - Fulfilment of its compliance obligations; - Audit results; - o Consultation and participation of workers - Risks and opportunities - > Adequacy of resources for maintaining effective OHSE performance; - Relevant communication(s) from interested parties (including complaints); - > Opportunities for continual improvement.